bahmanebazoo/CIMC/README.md

 CIMC (Compose Interface Model Controller) 🚀🔥

 Welcome to CIMC!
-This repository is dedicated to building a modern, scalable, and lifecycle-aware architecture for Jetpack Compose applications.
-CIMC eliminates the need for ViewModel, embraces a modular controller-based approach, and optimizes memory management while ensuring clean dependency management without external DI frameworks.
+This repository is dedicated to building a modern, scalable, and lifecycle-aware architecture for Jetpack Compose applications. **CIMC** eliminates the need for ViewModel, embraces a modular controller-based approach, and optimizes memory management while ensuring clean dependency management without external DI frameworks.

-🌟 What is CIMC?
+🌟 What is **CIMC**?

-CIMC (Compose Interface Model Controller) is an Android and Multiplatform (MMK) architecture designed to:
+**CIMC** (Compose Interface Model Controller) is an Android and Multiplatform **(KMM)** architecture designed to:
 ✔ Provide lifecycle-aware controllers instead of ViewModels.✔ Ensure clean modularity using Controller, Model, and Trader Pattern.✔ Optimize memory management dynamically for efficient resource usage.✔ Remove external DI frameworks like Hilt and Koin while maintaining dependency inversion.✔ Enable Compose-first development with powerful state management.

 📌 Branching Strategy

 parents → The main branch, containing the journey of CIMC development.

-android → The implementation of CIMC for Android apps.
+Android → The implementation of CIMC for Android apps.

-mmk → The implementation of CIMC for JetBrains Compose Multiplatform (MMK).
+KMM → The implementation of CIMC for JetBrains Compose Multiplatform (KMM).

 Each branch follows the principles discussed in the parents branch, which documents the evolution and thought process behind CIMC.